The Summer Challenge For Seniors – Staying Connected

 By Colton Wood | April 28, 2026

 Vicky Coleman first began the CAPABLE program to reduce her pain and improve her ability to safely walk throughout her tri-level home.
-“They gave me my CAPABLE book, and had to read my rules and everything about it,” she said.
+“They gave me my CAPABLE book, and I had to read my rules and everything about it,” she said.
 “Then after that, I was set up with different homework to do.”
-Those early stages […]
+Those early […]

 Changing Lives, One Child at a Time: Honoring National Foster Care Month